mueller-kai/mueller-kai.github.io/_pages/projects.md

 ### Further University Projects
 The projects mentioned above are only a selection among several university projects.
 Other projects focused on face detection, face recognition and emotion analysis or the detection and quantification of destroyed buildings from sattelite imagery.

-# Personal Projects
-### Bantolo
-When I find the time I develop a platform called <a href="https://bantolo.com">Bantolo</a> where children who otherwise do not find interest in writing can interactively generate their own book using LLMs and Image Generation models.